lj020326/ansible-datacenter/roles/bootstrap-sshd/README.md

 A list of dicts or just a dict for a Match section.
 Note, that these variables do not override match blocks as defined in the `sshd` dict.
 All of the sources will be reflected in the resulting configuration file.
+The use of `sshd_match_*` variant is deprecated and no longer recommended.

 * `sshd_backup`